- PAM Appliance is a black box. The MYSQL DB is not installed in PAM. It has to be created in your own environment, in a DB server.

 1) Install MySQL in a server.

 Note: Ensure port 3306 is open between PAM and the MySQL Server.

-2) Connect to MySQL and create the database.
+2) Connect to MySQL in the external server and create the database.

 3) Grant privileges to the db user that is going to connect to the database from PAM: